 If you’re a parent looking for a camp, look for one that is ACA-accredited.
 The ACA requires background screening, and establishes many other standards to assure “families that camps have made the commitment to a safe, nurturing environment for their children”—read more about those standards here.
 However, also ask questions about how camp staff is background checked.
 Use the rules of thumb above—is the camp just doing the cheapest screening they can, searching only national criminal databases?
 Are they doing state and county searches as needed?
 Are they searching aliases and maiden names?
 Are they searching the DOJ National Sex Offender registry?
 Are they screening all staff, including returning counselors?

 Camp is a part of childhood every kid should get to experience.
-The research shows a myriad of benefits to camp—kids get outside and active, they are reminded there’s fun to be had that doesn’t come from a screen, they make lifelong friendships, they learn independence and gain self-confidence, they meet new role models.
+Research shows a myriad of benefits to camp — kids get outside and active, they are reminded there’s fun to be had that doesn’t come from a screen, they make lifelong friendships, they learn independence and gain self-confidence, they meet new role models.
 These are just a few of the benefits, and these days they are ever-more important.
 However, camps have a responsibility to earn parents’ trust by creating the safest environment they possibly can.
 The worst thing that ever happens at camp should be a little homesickness.